Distance Ed For Faculty

 Your Online Course

-Prior to teaching online for KU, each faculty member must successfully complete the Teaching Online Certification Course (TOCC).
-The TOCC is based on the Quality Matters rubric and has been developed collaboratively and is co-facilitated by a team of Instructional Designers from Kutztown, Bloomsburg, CalU, Clarion, Indiana, and Edinboro Universities.
+Prior to teaching online for KU, each faculty member must successfully complete the Teaching Online Certification Course (TOCC), a Quality Matters Certified Course, has been developed by KU and is co-facilitated by a team of Instructional Designers from Kutztown, Bloomsburg, CalU, Clarion, Indiana, East Stroudsburg, and Edinboro Universities.
 Each of the TOCC-affiliated universities, including KU, subscribes to the Quality Matters program and utilizes the QM rubric as the basis for Distance Education teaching support and course design consultation.

 If you are new to teaching online for KU and have not yet successfully completed the TOCC, please contact the Office of Distance Education.
 The TOCC is offered four times a year (fall, winter, spring, and summer).
 View upcoming offerings on the Distance Education Events Calendar.

 Your Online Course